AnIdiotsGuide/discordjs-bot-guide/hosting/heroku.md

 # Hosting on Heroku

+{% hint style="info" %} Since Heroku changed the hosting time for free users, bots ran at Heroku will be only for around 25 days a month online {% endhint %}

 Heroku is a free host that isn't quite meant for bots, but can serve as a host for small bots that are not too demanding on resources.
 In this guide we'll be taking a look at how to setup the Heroku CLI on your system, how to configure your project to be useable on Heroku, and how to push your changes to Heroku.

 > Let's get 2 things out of the way first.
 First, Heroku can't handle Music Bots - don't even try, it won't be worth it.
 Second, you cannot _save data_ on a Heroku instance meaning you can't use sqlite, json data, enmap, or any other "save file on disk" concept.
 You'd need pgsql or a separate database instance.